-255 valgrinda Gefnar veðrheyjandi: 'raiser of the storm of Gefn (valkyrie) of the slaughter-gates (shields)', raiser of battle, warrior.
+255 valgrinda Gefnar veðrheyjandi: 'Gefn (goddess) of slaughter-gates (shields)' is a valkyrie, whose storm is battle; the raiser of battle is a warrior.

 256 søkspennir: 'one who squanders treasure', generous man.

 257 njótr hranna: 'user of the waves', seafarer.